Mita Congregation: Doctrine

 The doctrine of the church is based on the original Reina-Valera Spanish translation of the Bible.
-They are trinitarian, believing in Jehovah, Jesus Christ and the Holy Spirit (Mita), who they believe "is on earth, that His new name is Mita and that, through Aarón, He guides His Church and guides it through truth and justice towards salvation".
+They describe themselves as trinitarian, though they affirm an unorthodox belief in Jehovah, Jesus Christ and the Holy Spirit (Mita), who they believe "is on earth, that His new name is Mita and that, through Aarón, He guides His Church and guides it through truth and justice towards salvation".
 Aarón is considered God's prophet for today, and through him God's message of cleansing, freedom from sin, and unity is brought to the world.
 "Mita en Aarón" (Mita in Aaron) is a slogan of the Mita Congregation.

 Mita members always clarify that when they talk about Mita in their hymns or preachings they are not referring to Juanita Garcia Peraza, but referring to the new name of the Holy Spirit who, at some point in the late 40s, called Juanita by His own name.